 95% off - You can grab a year's worth of 5TB, normally costing just under $80, for just $3.98!
 IDrive is our pick as the best cloud storage service for your photos and files available today.

 pCloud | Lifetime subscription | less than $4 a month

 If you're looking for the best cloud storage at a guaranteed low price long term, we recommend pCloud.
 Prices start at just $3.99/£3.59 a month, and you get a whopping 500GB of space for all your files.
 There are some tempting lifetime deals too, for those wanting a longterm archival solution.

 Get 3 months free!
 This is a left-field way of getting cloud storage.
 VPN provider ExpresssVPN has teamed up with trusted cloud storage service BackBlaze to give one whole year of unlimited secure backup.
 There's a no-hassle 30-day money-back guarantee, a massive 49% discount off suggested retail price AND 15 months for the price of 12.
 View Deal

 Paid online photo storage

 IDrive is a fast, easy to use cloud storage solution which lets you easily sync files stored on your computer, as well as on a NAS (Network Attached Storage) drive.
-There’s 5GB of free storage to start you off, while the $69.50 IDrive Personal plan buys you a year's worth of 5TB storage, and 10TB can be had for a very competitive $99.50 a year.
+There’s a free 5GB to start you off, while the $79.50 IDrive Personal plan buys you a year's worth of 5TB storage, and 10TB can be had for a very competitive $99.50 a year.
 Both capacity options are also regularly discounted to make them even more of a bargain.